State transfer with separable optical beams and variational quantum algorithms with classical light: Introduction

 In classical computation, there is no difference between $N$ bits and a single dit with $d=2^N$, as far as algebraic manipulations are concerned.
 So, the representations in different number systems, e.g., binary, octal, decimal and hexadecimal systems can be freely converted to one another.
 The situation changes in quantum computation due to the principle of superposition.
 Additionally, in the quantum realm, two subsystems of entangled states may be at different locations.
 Barring that, classical waves and quantum systems share common features.

 A systematic study of those features, that are shared with classical systems, bears a twofold advantage.
 From the foundational perspective, it bifurcates the exclusively-quantum mechanical features and the quantum mechanical features shared by some classical systems as well.
 From the viewpoint of applications, this study provides us with various platforms for implementation of many quantum algorithms and protocols, say, with OAM modes of classical light.
-For example, hybrid modes of OAM provide a physical example of classically entangled beams as they also carry polarisation.
 In fact, electromagnetic fields have different physical properties associated with them.
 Interference involving these degrees of freedom has been demonstrated in \cite{Mandel95, sztul2006double, Wolf07, jha2010angular, Malik12measurement}.
 For example, a two--dimensional Hilbert space in quantum mechanics shares a formal equivalence with a two-dimensional space spanned by the two orthogonal polarisations of the classical light.
 OAM modes of light \cite{Allen92} form a theoretically unbounded space with discrete indices.
 The coherent mode representation of partially coherent light fields is formally equivalent to the density matrix in quantum mechanics \cite{Wolf07}.

+Consider a classical beam described by, say, its polarisation, $|\hat{n})$ and momentum, $|\vec{k})$.
+If the beam admits an expansion $\int_k d\vec{k}|\vec{k}, \hat{n}_k)(\vec{k},\hat{n}_k|$, it is termed as {\it separable}, otherwise it is termed as {\it entangled} \cite{Forbes19}.
+For example, structured vector beams of light are inseparable in polarisation and OAM degrees of freedom.
+There have been many remarkable developments in simulation of quantum phenomena with classically entangled beams.
+For example, violation of Bell--like inequality has been demonstrated with optical vortex (Laguerre-Gauss) beams in \cite{Stoklasa15} by using their expansion in terms of Hermite--Gauss modes.
+Similarly, a Bell--like inequality has been proposed and experimentally tested for spin--orbit inseparability of a laser beam \cite{Borges10}.
+In \cite{Kagalwala13}, it has been experimentally verified that classical entanglement between two degrees of freedom is quantified by Bell's measure.